 Based on what the people say in Google Maps and other travel forums, the cuckoo clocks, the watchmaking industry, and the fairytale experiences are what the Black Forest is known for.
 Though not directly mentioned, the Black Forest is also admired for having countless scenic views and picturesque, quaint medieval villages.

 Why is the Black Forest so famous?

 The Black Forest is so famous because of the things it is known for and the things that make it a special place.
-Cultural-wise, there is no other place in the world you can find as many cuckoo clocks as the Black Forest has.
+Cultural-wise, there is no other place where you can find as many cuckoo clocks as the Black Forest has.
 Most importantly, tourism-wise, the Black Forest is just a great package deal.
-Not only do you see natural wonders, but also you get to have many adventurous things to do and charming towns to visit too.
+Not only do you see natural wonders, but you also get to have many adventurous things to do and charming towns to visit.

-You will also find world-class thermal spas and the Europa-Park (the second most popular theme park in Europe next to Disneyland Paris) in the Black Forest.
+In the Black Forest, you will also find world-class thermal spas and Europa-Park (the second most popular theme park in Europe next to Disneyland Paris).

 Aside from that, the Black Forest has an enchanting charm amplified by the fairytales inspired by the region.
-Hansel and Gretel, The Frog Prince, Rapunzel, Snow White, and the Seven Dwarfs are the most famous fairytales related to the Black Forest.
+Hansel and Gretel, The Frog Prince, Rapunzel, Snow White, and the Seven Dwarfs are the most famous fairytales of the Black Forest.

 Yes, they are all German fairytales, and all of them are written by the Brothers Grimm.
 Germany is just the Land of The Poets, indeed?

 Why is the Black Forest called the Black Forest?

 Suppose it is the first time you hear the “Black Forest,” and you learn that it’s where several German lore and fairytales originated.
 In that case, you may think that you already know why it is called the Black Forest.